Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Porcelain Dental Crowns

-Porcelain Dental Crowns are made from a ceramic material that closely resembles the natural colour of your teeth.
+Porcelain Dental Crowns are made from a ceramic material that closely resembles the natural color of your teeth.
 They can be used to match adjacent teeth for a seamless fit and look great when placed on front teeth.
 Porcelain Dental Crowns are strong and durable but may not be ideal for back molars due to their brittle nature.

 Metal Dental Crowns